 This is often referred to as “spread” and it’s important to do some research and get an idea about what the spread is like on the exchange you want to use.
 It can be difficult to find the “true” price of a crypto but if you check enough exchanges you’ll get a better idea of what’s reasonable.

 On top of any other fees or premiums you may pay, when you buy bitcoin, or almost any other cryptocurrency, you will need to pay transaction fees.
 A transaction fee is also known as a mining or network fee, and is paid to whichever miner adds your transaction to the blockchain.
 This means that if you want to truly own bitcoin, you need to pay transaction fees to have the bitcoin sent to your wallet.

-At the time of writing this article, the minimum transaction fee is only one or two cents (0.00000200 BTC).
-It is important to know, however, that exchanges and wallets often pay higher than the minimum fee in order to get the transaction added to the blockchain faster.
-Transaction fees do not increase with the amount of bitcoin being sent – you can send 0.0001 BTC or 1000 BTC for the same fee!
+It is also important to know, however, that exchanges and wallets often pay higher than the minimum fee in order to get the transaction added to the blockchain faster.
+Finally, and this is an important one, transaction fees do not increase with the amount of bitcoin being sent – you can send 0.0001 BTC or 1000 BTC for the same fee!

 Reducing Fees When Buying Bitcoin

 When choosing which exchange to buy from, don’t just look at the price that they offer.
 It is also very important to look at the fee structure.
 Does the exchange charge its users to send money to or from their own exchange accounts?
 Will there be an additional trading fee charged when you buy bitcoin on this exchange?
 Is there a premium included in their price?
 Answering these questions will give you a more realistic idea of what you’ll end up spending on bitcoin from any given exchange.